-19. .
-We can only ever see about half the Sun at a time.
+19. We can only ever see about half the Sun at a time.
 What do you think the other half looks like?
 Are there sunspots there?
 If yes, how many do you think?

-20 This live about all the confess features of the Constitutional dit has reached to fallow and 20. .
-Thinking about all the surface features of the Sun, why would it be useful to follow and predict when sunspots will appear?
+20. Thinking about all the surface features of the Sun, why would it be useful to follow and predict when sunspots will appear?